AionNext/DeepLogic/README.md

-Copyright © 2021 AionNEXT Corporation
+Copyright © 2021 AionNEXT Corporation<br>
 we build soft and you build app | <b>soft4app</b>